Nules84/CI_PP2_ArtiQuiz/README.md

  ## :pencil2: **FEATURES LEFT TO IMPLEMENT** <a name="features-left"></a>

- * Currently, there is no way for users to save their score on a device and then access their score on another device.
-Currently, scores are saved on local storage, therefore they cannot be accessed anywhere other than the device they originated from.
-This means that each device ArtiQuiz is played on will have a completely different leaderboard.
- In the future, cloud storage will be implemented so that players from different households/friendship groups will be able to compete against each other, rather than the current situation where people are limited to one device.

  * In the future there will be different categories for a user to choose from.
-Currently, users are limited to one category, General Knowledge.
+Currently, users are limited to one category, the arts.
 Soon, users will be able to choose from categories such as History, Sports, Geography, Nature, and many more.

  * Further down the line, we want to make it possible for users to submit their own questions for verification.
 These questions will then be uploaded into their own category for